mdolab/MACH-Aero/machAeroTutorials/aero_gridRefinementStudy.rst

     - The grid is coarsened uniformly, giving the most mathematically rigorous convergence study, which is important for justifying solutions in your scholarly articles.

 Cons:
-    - To generate enough points to make a line (at least three), the finest mesh (L0) has to be extremely fine for 3D meshes to have a coarse mesh that is still in the asymptotic regime since for the :math:`n`:sup:`th` level, it needs to have :math:`(2^3)^n` fewer cells assuming a refinement ratio of 2.
+    - For 3D meshes, the finest mesh (L0) has to be extremely fine for the L2 mesh to still be in the asymptotic regime.
+      This is because the :math:`n`:sup:`th` level will have :math:`2^{3n}` fewer cells for a refinement ratio of 2.
+      This can be a problem if you want to conduct a refinement study using the L0, L1, and L2 meshes.
-    - Growth ratio is changing, so be wary of the off-wall cell resolution and boundary layer accuracy.
+    - The growth ratios change, so be wary of the off-wall cell resolution and boundary layer accuracy.

 Option 2: Coarsening surface meshes and extruding a family of volume meshes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of using the ``cgns_utils coarsen`` feature, we can easily make the finer or coarser meshes with the ``prefoil`` package.
+An alternative to using ``cgns_utils coarsen`` is to coarsen the surface mesh and re-extrude the volume meshes.
-The main reason behind this idea is to generate the meshes without changing the ``growth rate`` of the off-wall layers.
+The main motivation for this is to generate meshes without changing the ``growth rate`` of the off-wall layers.
-By maintaining the growth rate, extrusion in all directions is better and node clustering is then smoother with this method.
+In addition, node clustering in all directions is better with this method.
-If you use ``cgns_utils coarsen`` feature (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly;
+If you use ``cgns_utils coarsen`` (i.e. :ref:`option-1`), you will be able to increase the first off-wall spacing ``s0`` uniformly.
-however, the grow ratio is going to change and the off-wall layers will have too much distance between each other.
+However, the growth ratio is going to change, and the off-wall layers may have too much distance between each other.

-In order to avoid this, we can use the ``prefoil`` package easily and still be able to coarsen or refine the meshes.
+For airfoils, we can use the ``prefoil`` package to coarsen or refine the surface meshes.
-The example code is given below.
+An example script is given below.
 You can either upload a ``.dat`` file or create the NACA 4 digit airfoils.
-Then, you can manipulate the meshing parameters and get mesh grids with different levels.
+Then, you can manipulate the meshing parameters and get different mesh levels.

 .. literalinclude:: ../tutorial/refinement/prefoilMeshRefine.py

-As an example, the Tecplot of both cases are shown.
+The figure below shows a comparison between coarsening a mesh with ``cgns_utils`` and ``prefoil``.
-As we can see, when we coarsen through ``cgns_utils``, the distance between each layers become higher and the growth ratio is not the same as the ``prefoil`` mesh.
+When we coarsen with ``cgns_utils``, the distance between each layer is higher and the growth ratio is not the same as the ``prefoil`` mesh.

 .. figure:: images/meshexample.png
     :scale: 40